 Because they are fabric these are best kept stored flat or fastened around a shape keeping figure like a mannequin head or jewelry display rack.

 This is especially true for pieces that include bead fringe, tendrils, chandelier chains or brooches.
-If that type of storage is simply out of the question, consider using a bit of cork board and sewing pins to pin them flat against the board, adding additional pins along points at which any extra weight wants to pull it taught.
+If that type of storage is simply out of the question, consider using a bit of cork board and sewing pins to pin them flat against the board.
+Adding additional pins along with points at which any extra weight wants to pull it taught.
 This will keep your lace looking top notch.